animshamura/Docker-Build/README.md

 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0"]
 ```
 **Step 4: Build an image.**
+Open a terminal in the directory where the Dockerfile is located and run the command below to build an image.
 ```
 docker build -t flask-app .
 ```
 **Step 5: Run the image in the container.**
+Run an instance of the image on port 5000 from the container to port 5000 on the host or external network.
 ```
 docker run -d -p 5000:5000 flask-app
 ```